sarah-eiger/playlists/README.md

 # Playlists

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+This is an application written in Angular 13.3.3.
 It is an application which has 4 pages - a homepage, a playlists page, a login page and an account page.

 ## Development server